NadiDU/NadiDU/README.md

 problem solving under time pressure.
 I believe that these qualities help me in my job as a QA Engineer.
-I have commercial experience in testing mobile and web applications.
+I have experience in commercial projects in testing mobile and web applications.

 ## <img src = "https://cdn-icons-png.flaticon.com/512/6171/6171939.png" width="30" height="30"/> Soft skills:
 - Сommunication skills;